Yes, I meant to say that! I have seen first-hand how disconnected the recruiting industry is from the employers and job seekers it serves.

 Human beings are NOT commodities.
 They are partners, teammates, friends and THE only reason any business can provide its service or products to its customers.
 Without employees a business cannot exist.

-Recruiting support from an outside source needs to be a service that balances the value of bringing on a IDEAL FIT™ employee with the time it takes to do this important work.
-Recruiting should be akin to matchmaking, finding the IDEAL FIT™ for both the job seeker and employer.
+Recruiting support from an outside source needs to be a service that balances the value of bringing on a UNIQUE FIT™ employee with the time it takes to do this important work.
+Recruiting should be akin to matchmaking, finding the UNIQUE FIT™ for both the job seeker and employer.

 Recruiters should not be paid only if they fill a role, but for the work they do.
 This will allow them to be committed to quality work, not quantity work.
 The pressure to fill roles fast should be removed allowing the recruiter to cater to both the employer AND the job seeker.
 The recruiter can then focus on finding the right match while giving the job seeker the time, attention, and respect they deserve throughout the recruiting process.